shravansheth/shravclock/README.md

-# SHRAVCLOCk - E-Ink Desk Clock build
+# SHRAVCLOCK - E-Ink Desk Clock build
 ## Note: Still working on it

 ## Hardware Used